-Some of the most colorful birds include the cock-of-the-rock, the Neblina metal tail, and various toucan.
+Some of the most colorful birds include the cock-of-the-rock, the Neblina metal tail, and various toucans.Back to Top

 Hiking is a popular activity of the park, and there are short hikes up to multi-day backpack treks into the forest, which are available for the more adventurous.

-Los Miradores Trail: This ##-mile (5 km) hike meanders through the cloud forest and along three different valleys.
+This 3.1-mile (5 km) hike meanders through the cloud forest and along three different valleys.
 It is a loop trail, and you can embark in either direction.
 Some people recommend traveling counterclockwise.